SaikeNO/PolisProReminder-mailer/README.md

 ### `.env` File

-To make the application work properly, create a `.env` from `.env.example` and fill all the required environment variables:
+To make the application work properly, create a `.env.dev` from `.env.example` and fill all the required environment variables:

 ```
 EMAIL_HOST=smtp.example.com